Advertiser Disclosure

 Bring Entertainment

-While many planes have built-in entertainment, there are plenty (if not, more) that don’t, so you should make sure to load up your tablet or laptop before you board.
-That way you’ve got shows and movies to keep you (and your kids) occupied for hours.
+While many airlines offer in-flight entertainment, there are plenty (if not more) that don’t, so you should make sure to load up your tablet or laptop before you board.
+That way, you’ve got shows and movies to keep you (and your kids) occupied for hours.
 Be sure these devices are fully charged, too, since planes’ power systems don’t always work!

 Hawaiian Airlines A330 IFE